John A. Zachman joins the Board of LEADing Practice

 - Prof. Mark von Rosing

-(Founder of X-BPMN and founder of the interconnection between Enterprise Architecture, Enterprise Engineering & Enterprise Modeling)
+Founder of X-BPMN and the interconnection between Enterprise Architecture, Engineering & Modeling

 - Henrik von Scheel

 - Fred Cummins

 LEAD Enterprise Architect at KLM/AirFrance